brettinternet/mic-mute/README.md

 ## Background

 [VCM](https://github.com/microsoft/PowerToys/issues/21473) for Windows is an excellent utility.
-However, something similar is missing for MacOS.
+However, something similar was missing for MacOS.